-The DAFF seeks to prevent overexploitation by means of assigning Total Allowable Catch and/ or Total Allowable Effort per species, which are adjusted regularly depending on the estimated state of the resource.
+The DAFF seeks to prevent overexploitation by means of assigning Total Allowable Catch and/or Total Allowable Effort per species, which are adjusted regularly depending on the estimated state of the resource.
 The DAFF has also sought to promote transformation in the sector through inclusion of small-scale fishing communities.
-The amended Marine Living Resources Act will grant small-scale fishing communities better access to fishing rights and resources.
+The Marine Living Resources Amenment Act of 2014 will grant small-scale fishing communities better access to fishing rights and resources.